-Young people say bullying is among their top concerns.
+Young people and parents say bullying is among their top concerns.
 Bullying can make the lives of victims a misery; it can undermine their confidence and self esteem and can destroy their sense of security.

-Bullying can have a life-long negative impact.
-It makes it difficult for young people to learn and can have a lasting detrimental effect on their life chances.
+Bullying can have a life-long negative impact.1 It makes it difficult for children to learn and can have a lasting detrimental effect on their life chances.
 Young people who have been bullied can become anxious and withdrawn, depressed or aggressive.
-Some turn to substance misuse as a way of dealing with the emotional impact of bullying.
-At worst bullying has been a factor in suicide.
+Some turn to substance misuse as a way of dealing with the emotional impact of bullying.2 At worst bullying has been a factor in suicide.3

-Bullying can happen anywhere.
-Young people who are badly bullied in school are more likely than others to be bullied both in and out of school.
-Cultural, sport and play activities are no exception - in a recent survey, more than one in five young people questioned said they had been bullied in sport.
-To tackle bullying successfully, the whole community and all services for young people need to work together to change the culture so that bullying is unacceptable.
+Bullying does not happen only in normal school hours.
+It can happen anywhere.
+Children who are badly bullied in school are more likely than others to be bullied both in and out of school.4 To tackle bullying successfully, the whole community and all services for children and young people need to work together to change the culture so that bullying is unacceptable.5

 The government has made tackling bullying a key priority.
-This guidance outlines what bullying might take place in play and leisure activities, and the steps that can be taken to prevent bullying happening in the first place, and to respond effectively when bullying does occur.
-It is part of a suite of guidance on preventing bullying outside of schools that includes guidance on tackling bullying in:
+This guidance outlines what bullying might take place in extended services, and the steps that can be taken to prevent bullying happening in the first place and to respond effectively when bullying does occur.
+It is part of a suite of guidance6 on preventing bullying outside of schools that includes guidance on tackling bullying in: